-- For U.S.A. citizen's non residents of Puerto Rico: \$186.00 per credit for regular students enrolled in four or five-year undergraduate programs plus applicable regular or special fees.
-For foreign students: \$248.00 per credit for regular students enrolled in four or five-year undergraduate programs plus applicable regular or special fees. - The Certification 77-2019-2020 of Board of Governor establishes of the academic year 2020-2021, the cost of tuition for Non-Resident Students and International Students of the University of Puerto Rico, will be equal to the cost of tuition for Local Students or Residents, Other fees (non-refundable).
+• The Certification 77-2019-2020 of Board of Governor establishes of the academic year 2020-2021, the cost of tuition for Non-Resident Students and International Students of the University of Puerto Rico, will be equal to the cost of tuition for Local Students or Residents, Other fees (non-refundable).

-\$75.00 per academic session (per semester and per summer session Maintenance fee \$25.00 Technology fee health insurance provider.
+Maintenance Fee \$100.00 per academic session (per semester) and \$50.00 per summer session.
+Technology fee \$50.00 per academic session and \$25.00 per summer session.
+Health Insurance The fee varies according to the contract between the UPR and the health insurance provider.
 The health insurance policy for the second semester covers students until the end of the summer session.